 Natasha Breu—Art/Contemporary Art

-Natasha is a graduate of Western Kentucky University, where majored in journalism with a minor in art history.
+Natasha is a graduate of Western Kentucky University, where she majored in journalism with a minor in art history.
 She was involved with the university newspaper as a reporter and editor.
 She studied abroad in Italy and later reported on art and culture for the study abroad website.
 Natasha plans to continue pursuing her passion for art, specifically contemporary art, in the Goldring program.

 Sarah Connor is a graduate of the University of Pittsburgh, where she studied English and communication.
 Although her most recent gig was writing for Carnegie Mellon University’s College of Engineering Magazine, her passion as a journalist lies with music, specifically rock n’ roll.
 Sarah’s love for music journalism began while she was the culture editor at the student paper, Pitt News.
 From there, she earned arts and entertainment writing internships at Pittsburgh Magazine and Pittsburgh CityPaper.
 Her ultimate goal as an arts journalist is to improve the visibility of women in the music industry.